Skip to main content

 Managing Projects

 Once you have a project or two (or twenty) set up, you might want to change some of the base settings.
 You can manage the projects from the Platform section of the Gateway by going to System > Projects.
 The Projects page displays all your projects.
 To the right of the project name, click the three dot menu.
-Once expanded, you'll see all the actions you can take for your project, such as Edit, Duplicate, Export, and Delete your project.
+Once expanded, you'll see all the actions you can take for your project, such as Edit, Rename, Duplicate, Export, Disable, and Delete.

 You can also manage many of these settings in the Designer.
 See the Project Properties page for more information.